 One of our particular aims is to recruit a critical mass of women students and to help counteract the under-representation of women in UK mathematics.
 We therefore strongly encourage interested undergraduate women mathematicians to apply to the LSGNT and hope to receive a great number of applications from women.

-The LSGNT is pleased to note opportunities provided by the collaboration of Newnham College Cambridge and the Masters in Advanced Study Course (Part III) in the Department of Pure Mathematics and Statistics (DPMMS) at the University of Cambridge.
+The LSGNT is pleased to announce opportunities provided by collaboration with the MSc in Mathematical Sciences (OMMS) at the University of Oxford, the Masters in Advanced Study Course (Part III) in the Department of Pure Mathematics and Statistics (DPMMS) at the University of Cambridge, and Newnham College Cambridge Newnham College Cambridge.

 Sheila Edmonds Bursary: Newnham College and DPMMS jointly will be offering a new bursary for up to three women students taking the pure mathematics Part III course.
 This bursary is not limited to students wishing to study geometry and number theory but covers all areas taught by DPMMS.